ambernegi/Documentation/docs/design-thinking.md

 # Design Thinking Process & Impact

 My approach to documentation and design is rooted in empathy, clarity, and continuous improvement.
-I believe that great documentation should not only inform but also empower developers to build amazing applications.
+I believe that great documentation should not only inform but also empower developers or aspiring developers to build amazing applications.

 ## My Design Philosophy